mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 * Upwork attracts cheap, abusive clients, which has caused many talented writers to abandon the platform.
 * Upwork [fails to eliminate phony freelancers](/upwork-scammer/) from its system.

-Upwork was where I found my best writer, but I did paid trials with seven others before I found her.

 ## College job boards

 College job boards are a hidden gem for hiring content writers.
-Students in my area return to campus at the end of August, so last month, I posted job listings on the online student job boards for two of my local colleges.
-Here were my results:
+At the start of the school year, I posted job listings on the online student job boards for two of my local colleges.
+Here were my results after three weeks:

 | School             | Applications | Trial hires | Permanent hires |
 |--------------------|--------------|-------------|-----------------|
 | Large state school | 17           | 3           | TBD             |
 | Small liberal arts school | 8     | 1           | TBD             |

 The quality of candidates is on par with what I've found on Upwork, but the wages are far lower.
 On Upwork, writers typically charge between $30-75/hr.
 In my area, typical wages for student jobs are $11-$15/hr.
-I listed my job at $13/hr but it's still competitive with other wages when you take into account its flexibility.
-Students can write articles for me whenever they want from wherever they want, whereas most student employment is babysitting or administrative work, which requires them to appear in a specific place on a rigid schedule.
+I offered at $13/hr, which is still competitive, given the job's flexibility.
+Students can write articles for me whenever they want from wherever they want.
+Most student employment is babysitting or administrative work, which requires the employee to appear in a specific place on a rigid schedule.

 {% include image.html file="college-job-board-posting.jpg" alt="Is It Keto posting on a college job board" max_width="600px" class="img-border" img_link=true fig_caption="Is It Keto's job listing on a local college job board" %}